 Dear Long John Silver’s:

 What happened to you?
 You used to be cool.
 When I was a kid, “going out to eat” was a luxury/event.
-Not only were we told that it was very expensive (moreso then than now – don’t get me started on that) but we were also informed that we never deserved it, and for that reason, we had damned well better appreciate it and “act like we had some sense” in public.
+Not only were we told that it was very expensive (moreso then than now – don’t get me started on that) but we were also informed that we never deserved it, and for that reason, we had damned well better appreciate it and “act like we had some goddamned sense” in public.
 And we did.
-We might prefer to eat a Happy Meal, but as we did not have jobs/money, our opinions did not matter, and we’d much rather go to Long John Silver’s.
+We might prefer to eat a Happy Meal, but as we did not have jobs/money, our opinions did not matter, plus we’d much rather go to Long John Silver’s.
 Why?
 Because it was cool.

-I can vividly recall the atmosphere of your establishment circa 1984, when, by some miracle, our parents were forced to take us with them because no other arrangements could be made.
+I can vividly recall the atmosphere of your establishment circa 1984, when, by some miracle, our parents were forced to take us with them out in public because no other arrangements could be made.
 Long John Silver’s brought the magic and mayhem of the sea to the people — from the moment they stepped upon the gangplank/sidewalk ’til they rang the captain’s bell on their way out.
 Dark-paneled booths with nautical embellishments were attended by salty sea wenches who served up pirate hats, treasure maps, and chicken planks.
 You brought families together by offering a dining experience.

 I never saw the kitchen in those days and never wanted to.
 Still don’t.
-I’d much rather imagine one-legged, one-eyed scalawags hacking into sea creatures (and chickens, and…crunch beasts) with cleavers than to have the mystery of the feast preparation dispelled by harsh fluorescent lighting, polystyrene packaging, and vacant-eyed dumbasses in “LBJ” t-shirts. wtf.
+I’d much rather imagine one-legged, one-eyed scalawags hacking into sea creatures (and chickens, and…crunch beasts) with cleavers than to have the mystery of the feast preparation dispelled by harsh fluorescent lighting, polystyrene packaging, and vacant-eyed dumbasses in “LBJ” t-shirts.
+WTF?!!
 Your restaurant sucks now.